zenml-io/zenml/docs/book/user-guide/production-guide/connect-code-repository.md

 ---
-description: Provision infrastructure on the cloud.
+description: Connect your git repository with ZenML
 ---

-# Deploy a cloud stack
+# Connect a code repository

 {% hint style="warning" %}
 We're still working on finishing this easy-to-consume Production Guide for you.
 In the meantime, please follow the provided links in this space as an interim guide.